mwiesenberger/simplesimdb/README.md

     output = yaml.full_load(f)
     print (json.dumps(output, indent=4))

-content = db.table() # a dictionary of all existing runs in the directory outfile = db.select( inputfile) # select an existing simulation
+content = db.table() # a list of dictionaries of all existing input in the directory file_list = db.files() # a list of dictionaries containing "id", "inputfile" and "outputfile" entries. outfile = db.select( inputfile) # select an existing simulation

 db.delete_all() # delete all generated data in directory and the directory itself if empty